alinalihassan/nordcloud-assignment/README.md

 - Python docstrings are formatted using reST, since it's suggested by [PEP 287](https://www.python.org/dev/peps/pep-0287/)
 - The repository does not use any dependencies, thus the testing framework used is unittest, part of the standard Python library
+- Due to not having any dependencies, there's no linter selected for the CI or in a requirements.txt, but I strongly suggest you use one
-- The minimum Python version is set to 3.6 due to integrated type hints which contributes greatly to maintainability.
+- The minimum Python version is set to 3.6 due to integrated type hints which contributes greatly to maintainability
-- The cloud vendor chosen is Google Cloud mainly because it provides sane defaults, and writing for all three public clouds would have taken too long.
+- The cloud vendor chosen is Google Cloud mainly because it provides sane defaults, and writing for all three public clouds would have taken too long
+- The terraform configuration is meant for local, single user use.
+I initially set up a remote backend while working on the assignment but it simply took to much time setting up a Terraform Cloud Account or required manual interaction with GCP Console to create a bucket (maybe issue on my side?), so I reverted to local state file.
 - Infrastructure is written in Terraform, since it's the most popular IaaC tool, especially for multi-cloud setups, [which are becoming more and more common](https://www.hashicorp.com/state-of-the-cloud)

 ## 🛠️ Install